exercism/java/java/difference-of-squares/README.md

 # Difference Of Squares

+Welcome to Difference Of Squares on Exercism's Java Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Find the difference between the square of the sum and the sum of the squares of the first N natural numbers.

 The square of the sum of the first ten natural numbers is